kinseydurhamgrace/operations/docs/roles/chapter-leader-policies.md

     * If the chapter reverts to a Community Chapter, we reserve the right to allocate the funds elsewhere.
 AND, we will check in with you before that change to understand if you have workshops planned as a Community Chapter so we can use the remaining funds for a grant to the chapter.
 * Track financial transactions for your chapter in a location you can access to view history and chapter balance (currently via public spreadsheet)
 * Make it easy for your chapter leaders to spend funds available to it by:
-    * Providing an expense card for direct purchases to one chapter leader (currently via Pex)
+    * Providing an expense card for direct purchases to one chapter leader
-    * Providing reimbursements to all chapter leaders (currently via Expensify)
+    * Providing reimbursements to all chapter leaders
 * Facilitate access to discounts and benefits available via our non profit structure where possible
     * This is dependent on a) what we can practically support, and b) ensuring equal access for all chapters
     * In many cases this is as simple as providing our tax exemption letter so that a donor will make an in-kind donation or provide a discount